sebastiantoh/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Store just the start date of a meeting, along with its duration.
   * Pros:
-    * More user-friendly since users tend to schedule meetings based on start date and its duration.
+    * More user-friendly since users tend to schedule meetings based on a start date and its duration.
   * Cons:
-    ** May have slight performance issues since the end date of a meeting may have to be computed repeatedly.
+    * May have slight performance dip since the end date of a meeting may have to be computed repeatedly for display in the user interface.

 * **Alternative 2:** Store both start and end date of the meeting.
   * Pros: